How to Implement a Quality Management System

 Thanks for signing up!

-In order to ensure quality production across your supply chain, knowing how to implement a quality management system is just as important as the software you choose.
+In today's increasingly competitive marketplace, a quality management system (QMS) is essential for helping companies maintain and attain high levels of product excellence.
+While many companies are using new digital tools to ensure quality production across their supply chain, knowing how to implement a quality management system is just as important as the tools you use.

-When you can implement a quality management system successfully, it's like constructing a digital bridge that will take your company from uncertainty to consistency.
+When you implement a quality management system successfully, it's like constructing a bridge that will take your company from uncertainty to consistency.
+But building that bridge to consistent quality can be daunting, at first.

-In this article, we will consider the importance of a well-implemented Quality Management System (QMS), essential features that will maximize QMS effectiveness, as well as keys to implementing a quality management system.
+In this article, we will consider the importance of a well-implemented quality management system (QMS), essential features that will maximize QMS effectiveness, and how to implement a quality management system.

 This led to the creation of Total Quality Management (TQM) when quality control (QC) inspections expanded to cover quality guarantees at each stage of the production process, including the verification of raw materials.

-As outsourcing gained steam and supply chains spread out across the globe, a gap widened between TQM complexity and an effective means of keeping inspection data and factory compliance documentation in order--much less under one roof.
+As outsourcing gained steam and supply chains spread out across the globe, a gap widened between TQM complexity and an effective means of keeping inspection data and factory compliance documentation in order.

 Fortunately, technology has been catching up over the new century.
 Companies are taking advantage of emerging software designed to consolidate end-to-end supply chain information and organize it into actionable data that can drive improvement across the supply chain.